cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

   applications.

-  Interfaces:  Standardized interfaces ensure the interoperability of digital twin network.
+  Interfaces:  Standardized interfaces ensure the interoperability of network digital twin.
 There are two major types of interfaces:

-  *  The interface between the digital twin network platform and the real network infrastructure.
+  *  The interface between the network digital twin platform and the real network infrastructure.

-  *  The interface between digital twin network platform and applications.
+  *  The interface between network digital twin platform and applications.

   : The former provides real-time data collection and control on the real network.
-The latter helps in delivering application requests to the digital twin network platform and exposing the various platform capabilities to applications.
+The latter helps in delivering application requests to the network digital twin platform and exposing the various platform capabilities to applications.

   Mapping: